open-compensation-token-license/license-token-website/wikisrc/open-source-developer-patronage-programs.md

 ## Introduction

 Traditionally, open source projects have relied on [donations](https://www.license-token.com/wiki/donations-for-open-source-projects), [grants](https://www.license-token.com/wiki/open-source-grants-for-developers), and [corporate sponsorships](https://www.license-token.com/wiki/corporate-sponsorship-models) to fund their development and maintenance.
 However, these models often fall short in providing a stable and predictable income stream for developers.
-This is where Open Source Developer Patronage Programs come into play.
+This is where Open Source Developer Patronage Programs come into play, offering a more [sustainable funding for open source](https://www.license-token.com/wiki/sustainable-funding-for-open-source).

 ## What are Open Source Developer Patronage Programs?